odino/redtable/README.md

 Our test suite is a simple series of commands and expected output executed against a real redis instance, and then redtable, with the expectations that both behave the same.
-We spawn a python redis client and run all of this commands one by one.
+We spawn a python redis client and run all of these commands one by one.

 To run tests manually just: